 University of Stuttgart

-- Open to students with at least one year of German language experience
+- Courses in German and English.
+Open to students with no prior German language experience.

-- Collins Scholarship available.
-See Further Reading below for more information
+- Collins Scholarship and Baden-Württemberg Stipend available.
+See Further Reading below for more information.

 and Information Technology

-Regular Spring and Academic Year programs are open to KU students with sophomore status or higher and a 2.75 cumulative GPA who have completed 4 semesters of college-level German or the equivalent by the beginning of the program.
-Students may be accepted with less language on a case by case basis.
+Regular Spring and Academic Year* programs are open to KU students with sophomore status or higher and a 2.75 cumulative GPA who have completed 2 semesters of college-level German or the equivalent by the beginning of the program.

-Academic Year program students with less than the required 4 semesters can prepare for the year by taking intensive language courses abroad over the summer prior to the start of the program.
+*Academic Year students with less than the required semesters of German can take intensive language courses abroad over the summer prior to the start of the program.
 Students interested in this option are encouraged to contact Study Abroad & Global Engagement for more details and information.

 Drs.
 Dean T. and Elisabeth Collins Scholarship